-Summary of lecture 24: Introduction to Bayesian Statistics
+Summary of lecture 25: Mixed Models

-- Last lecture, we almost completed our discussion of mixed models - Today, we will complete our discuss of mixed models AND we will introduce concepts in Bayesian Statistics!
+- Last lecture, we completed our discussion of logistic regression - Today, we will (briefly) introduce Mixed Models! - We will also begin our (very brief) introduction to Bayesian Statistics!

-Review: (Brief) introduction to mixed models I
+(Brief) introduction to mixed models I

 - A mixed model describes a class of models that have played an important role in early quantitative genetic (and other types) of statistical analysis before genomics (if you are interested, look up variance component estimation) - These models are now used extensively in GWAS analysis as a tool for model covariates (often population structure!) - These models considered effects as either "fixed" (they types of regression coefficients we have discussed in the class) and "random" (which just indicates a different model assumption) where the appropriateness of modeling covariates as fixed or random depends on the context (fuzzy rules!) you will generally not have to deal with these issues in GWAS